 The Read Information Registers command is similar to the Fast Read command and allows one or more data bytes to be sequentially read from one of the four Information Registers .
 The command is initiated by driving the CE# pin low and then shifting the command code "48h" followed by a 24-bit address (A23-A0) and eight 'dummy' clocks into the DI pin.
 The code and address bits are latched on the rising edge of the CLK pin.
 After the address is received, the data byte of the addressed memory location will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first.
 The byte address is automatically incremented to the next byte address after each byte of data is shifted out.
-Once the byte address reaches the last byte of the register (byte address FFh), it will reset to address 00h, the first byte of the register, and continue to increment.
-The command is completed by driving CE# high.
-The Read Information Registers command sequence is shown in Figure 47.
-If a Read Information Registers command is ignored and will not have any effects on the current cycle.
+Once the byte address reaches the last byte of the register (byte address FFh), it will reset to address 00h, the first byte of the registers command sequence is shown in Figure 47.
+If a Read Information Registers command is issued while an Erase, Program or Write cycle is in process (BUSY=1) the command is ignored and will not have any effects on the current cycle.
 The Read Information Registers command allows clock rates from D.C. to a maximum of FR (see AC Electrical Characteristics).